 In 1944, Captain Swett was returned to the United States, and was training with VMF-221 at MCAS Santa Barbara, California.
 He would meet President Franklin D. Roosevelt at the White House during the Spring.

-While at Santa Barbara, Captain Swett met Miss Lois Aileen Anderson and they soon married.
+Captain Swett married Miss Lois Aileen Anderson 22 January 1944 at St. Paul’s Episcopal Church in Burlingame, California.
 They would later have two sons, both of whom would go on to become Marine Corps officers.

 After retraining in Southern California, VMF-221 returned to the War, assigned to the Essex-class aircraft carrier USS Bunker Hill (CV-17) in the western Pacific.